decentraland/unity-renderer/docs/setup-circleci.md

 ## Setup your project in CircleCI

-Log in with your user in CircleCI.
+Log in with your GitHub user in CircleCI.

+Set up the `unity-renderer` project.

 ## Unity License Environment Variable